The best Windows laptops in 2024 - our top picks

 Adding that kind of graphical horsepower gives the Gram a bit more muscle, allowing you to get more demanding work done and play many of the best PC games, though you'll need to dial down the settings if you want to achieve the high framerates this laptop's 144Hz display can deliver.

 While it still can't match the best gaming laptops in terms of power, the LG Gram 17 Pro is lighter and won't look as out of place in a coffee shop or conference room.
-The full keyboard and large display make working and browsing the web feel comfy, and when you want to unwind the screen and speakers make movies look and sound great.
-The 12 hours of tested battery life is nice to have, too.
+The full keyboard and large display make working and browsing the web a very comfortable experience, and when it's time to relax the display and speakers make movies and TV a treat.
+The 12 hours of tested battery life is nothing to sneeze at, either!

 Read our full LG Gram 17 Pro (2023) review.